observablehq/plot/README.md

 }
 ```

-Or more commonly, this is written as a single expression:
+More commonly this shorthand is written as a single expression:

 ```js
 Plot.barY(alphabet, {x: "letter", y: "frequency"}).plot()